jonegil/gui-with-gio/egg_timer/07_progressbar.md

       case e := <-w.Events():
         // ...

-      // listen for events from the incrementor channel case p := <-progressIncrementer:
+      // listen for events in the incrementor channel case p := <-progressIncrementer:
         if boiling && progress < 1 {
         progress += p